Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Some clients – large corporations and those in the financial sector especially – simply prefer to work exclusively with limited companies, but others flatly refuse to deal with unincorporated businesses.
 So, having a limited company can present new business opportunities that may not otherwise have existed.

 Worse still, if they’re into dodgy dealings (think Cowboy Builders and Rogue Traders) this could hurt your business no end and put you through the stress and inconvenience of having to change your trading name and potentially lose all the hard-earned brand recognition that you’ve built up over the years.
+Don’t forget though, there some rules around naming your business – find out more about coming up with a great business name.

 Let’s say you’ve had a lightbulb moment – you’ve got an inspired idea and a name for a business, but you’ve neither the time nor the capital to develop it just yet.
 Instead of abandoning your idea altogether, you can set up a dormant company to put the business on hold and protect its trading name at the same time.